MathisBurger/OpenInventory-Backend-Community/README.md

 a great project for everyone who want to develop on a growing project.

 If this backend will be in an accaptable and stable state, I will publish it as alternative for the go backend.
+You will find the nessesary code in the 'rust-archived' branch.

 Happy coding,